gautamshrinivas/MindMaps/terraform.md

 output "instance_private_ip" {
   value = data.aws_instance.example.private_ip

-*example is used to pull the defult vpc id of mumbai region and subnetids of any vpc from az ap-south-1a*
+*example is used to pull the default vpc id of Mumbai region and subnetids of any vpc from az ap-south-1a*

 data "aws_vpc" "default" {
     default = true